Origami is an extension of JavaScript expressions that facilitates:

 I have a pet named Fluffy.

 You can prefix a template literal with a function name immediately before the leading backtick.
 This invokes that function with the strings that make up the template’s boilerplate text and a set of values to be substituted in the output.
 This function signature is compatible with JavaScript tagged template functions.
-See indent
+See Tree.indent

 for an example of a builtin function that you can use in a tagged template.